 - A natural diet like grass and small plants provide the best nutrition

 - Supplementary hay also serves the purpose well when fresh fonder isn’t available

-- They need Vitamin A and Vitamin D. Hence, make sure to use such foods that offer these vitamins
+- They need Vitamin A and Vitamin D. Therefore, make sure to use such foods that offer these vitamins.

 - Offer a quarter cup of grains every day